• Skip to content

 Discuss the legal issues

 It’s a good idea to talk about the legal issues related to tattoos and piercings in your state.
-Your child might not know that she can’t get a tattoo until a particular age.
+Your child might not know that they can’t get a tattoo until a particular age.

 Look for compromise

-You could try to find a compromise.
-If your child wants a very visible or very large tattoo or body-piercing that you don’t want him to get, you might compromise on its size or location.
+If your child wants a very visible or very large tattoo or body-piercing that you don’t want them to get, you might compromise on its size or location.
 Another option might be delaying the tattoo or body-piercing until your child is older.
-For example, you might offer to pay for it for your child’s 18th birthday, if he still wants one.
+For example, you might offer to pay for it for your child’s 18th birthday, if they still want one.

 It’s worth being careful about banning tattoos or body-piercings completely because this might result in your child getting one anyway, but without taking the proper safety precautions.